Last Updated on May 28, 2023 by Ellen

 Our budget in Mexico and Central America was around $2,000 a month.
 Our budget in Europe was higher – about $2,400 a month.
-In Southeast Asia, we spend less than $2,000 a month.
+In Southeast Asia, we spent less than $2,000 a month.

-We are comfortable on these budgets!
-We get to do amazing things, like Sahara Desert trips, hikes up volcanoes, swims with whale sharks, trips to protected ocean reserves, jungle treks to Mayan ruins, living on a floating house, walking and bathing elephants — just to name a few of the more active adventures we’ve enjoyed.
+We were comfortable on these budgets!
+We got to do amazing things, like Sahara Desert trips, hikes up volcanoes, swims with whale sharks, trips to protected ocean reserves, jungle treks to Mayan ruins, living on a floating house, walking and bathing elephants — just to name a few of the more active adventures we’ve enjoyed.

 Did you know Earth Vagabonds spent 2+ pandemic years in the Philippines?

 Earth Vagabonds ‘got stuck’ in a rural area of the Philippines when the pandemic began in March 2020.
-Ellen, Theo, and his mom Diane decided to help the indigenous Ati tribe while there.
+Ellen, Theo, and his mom Diane (who was traveling with Earth Vagabonds at that time) decided to help the indigenous Ati tribe while there.

 Aside from those unique adventures, we also get to ride around on buses in exotic places and check out a new culture.
 We can also be lazy at “home” and read, or take leisurely trips neighborhood beaches, or go to concerts and museums.

 We spend our time how we want to spend our time.
 Because Life is Short.
 And: Life is Now.

 Tedly was 52 and I was almost 44 when we decided to retire early and travel the world.
 We almost didn’t stop working that early.
 In fact, one plan we kicked around after I moved to San Diego from Cleveland (we weren’t married yet) was that Tedly could retire first and join me in California as my house wife (my job was kind of demanding) while I kept working a few more years.